Old Elbe Tunnel

 Alter Elbtunnel

-1. During the construction of the tunnel, over 600 workers fell ill with decompression sickness because they worked under overpressure conditions, leading to dangerous nitrogen bubbles in the blood.
+1. During the construction of the tunnel, over 600 workers fell ill with decompression sickness because they worked under pressure conditions, leading to dangerous nitrogen bubbles in the blood.

 2. The tunnel was opened in 1911 as the first underwater tunnel in Europe, making it a true milestone in engineering history.